top of page

 Saltire Northern Lights

-Aurora Borealis, also known as the "Mirrie Dancers" in the Orkney and Shetland Islands, is often shimmering across Scotland's Northern skies throughout the winter months, The dial features:
+Aurora Borealis, in the Orkney and Shetland Islands known as the "Mirrie Dancers" is shimmers across Scotland's Northern skies throughout the winter months.

-Scotland Watch Company is the only watch microbrand creating themed watches including Scottish elements in the design.
+Scotland Watch Company is the only watch microbrand creating themed watches with Scottish elements in the design.

-Tomek Borkowy, a fully Scotticized Polish horologist was founder of Scotland Watch Company.
-For most of his professional life he worked in international performing arts, but for as long as he remembers he have been interested in watches.
-For many years Tomek collected pocket watches and realised that a lot of them had lost their silver and gold cases, sold for their scrap value.
-He heard that some watch enthusiasts were creating wristwatch cases for pocket watch movements creating fitted watches, known in the USA as marriage watches.
-He followed the idea, designing and producing special wristwatch cases for movements such as Hebdomas and chronographs like Le Phare.
+For many years, Tomek collected pocket watches and noticed that a lot of them had lost their original silver and gold cases sold for their scrap value.
+He heard that some watch enthusiasts were using the discarded movements to create marriage watches – installing antique pocket watch movements into individually manufactured wristwatch cases.
+He followed the idea, and designed and produced his own wristwatch cases for large movements that he had collected and renovated, such as Hebdomas and chronographs like Le Phare.

 Designed in Scotland

-We design our watches in-house and purposefully select artisanal manufacturing techniques, that you will not see anywhere else.
-The Saltire, flag of our nation, is carefully recreated onto the dial, and only reveals itself upon close inspection.
+We design our time pieces in-house and hide Scottish elements in our creation.
+The Saltire, flag of our nation, is subtly placed in the dial, and only reveals itself upon close inspection.

 ScotlandCoastline.jpg